Shruti1808/Ping--Pong-Project-/README.md

 1. It can count from 1 up to the given number :
   Example Input : 4
   Example Output : [1,2,3,4]
+2. The given number should not be more than set value i.e 30 as per my project.

-2.The number provided should not be zero or a negative integer.
+3.The number provided should not be zero or a negative integer.
   Example Input : 0 , -2
   Example Output : Please enter a valid number.

-3. The number provided should not be in decimals.
+4. The number provided should not be in decimals.
 Example Input : 23.5
 Example Output : Please enter a whole number.

-4. The given number should not be a string or a special character:
+5. The given number should not be a string or a special character:
 Example Input : apple , #
 Example Output : Please enter a positive number.

-5. If number provided is divisible by 3 i.e the sum of the digits is divisible by 3;
+6. If number provided is divisible by 3 i.e the sum of the digits is divisible by 3;
 Example Input : 12 = 1+2 =3;
 Example Output : Ping

-6.The number provided is divisible by 5 i.e the number ends with 0 or 5;
+7.The number provided is divisible by 5 i.e the number ends with 0 or 5;
 Example Input : 25 ,50
 Example Output : Pong

-7.The number provided is divisible by 15 i.e. it should be divisible by both 3 and 5;
+8.The number provided is divisible by 15 i.e. it should be divisible by both 3 and 5;
 Example Input : 45 = 4+5 =9 which is divisible by 3 and also by 5.
 Example Output : Ping-Pong